 Clinics and Services

 We provide a range of specialist clinics as part of your health care.
-Please ask our receptionist for details of when the following services are available.
+Please ask our Healthcare Co-coordinators for details of when the following services are available.

 Moderate amounts of alcohol – between 14 and 21 units a week, will not generally damage your health.
 One unit is 10 grams of alcohol and is found in:·